trpc-group/trpc-go/config/README.md

 ## What is Multiple Data Sources?

 A data source is the source from which configuration is retrieved and where it is stored.
-Common data sources include: file, etcd, configmap, etc. The tRPC framework supports setting different data sources for different business configurations.
+Common data sources include: file, etcd, configmap, env, etc. The tRPC framework supports setting different data sources for different business configurations.
 The framework uses a plugin-based approach to extend support for more data sources.
 In the implementation principle section later, we will describe in detail how the framework supports multiple data sources.

 ## What is Codec?